Advice for Building Caring, Meaningful Relationships that Last

-- Couples counseling.
+Couples counseling.
 It’s a big investment, and time, energy, focus and commitment are needed from both people to make a difference, but you might consider couples or marriage counseling to resolve your differences.
-Both parties need to be willing and able to honestly communicate what he or she needs, face the issues that arise in counseling, and then make the necessary changes.
+Both parties need to be willing and able to honestly communicate what they need, face the issues that arise in counseling, and then make the necessary changes.
 It’s important also that both people feel comfortable with the counselor.

-- Spiritual advice.
+Spiritual advice.
 Some couples benefit from spiritual advice from a religious figure such as a pastor or rabbi.
-This tends to work best if both persons have similar convictions of faith and have a good relationship with the spiritual advisor.
+This tends to work best if both have similar convictions of faith and a good relationship with the spiritual advisor.

-- Individual therapy.
+Individual therapy.
 Sometimes one person may need specialized help.
-For example, someone who is grieving the loss of a loved one may need counseling to help him or her process the grief.
-If your loved one needs help, don’t feel like you are a failure for not providing him or her everything he or she needs.
+For example, someone who is grieving the loss of a loved one may need counseling to help process the grief.
+If your loved one needs help, don’t feel like you are a failure for not providing everything he or she needs.
 No one can fulfill everyone’s needs, and getting the right help can make a tremendous difference in your relationship.

 Resources and references

 Attachment and the regulation of the right brain (PDF) – Article by Dr. Allan N. Schore about attachment theory.
 (AllanSchore.com)